davejachimiak/davejachimiak.github.io/_posts/2018-04-30-jack-screen-pixels.md

 Integers in Jack are stored as 16-bit signed [two's complement](https://en.wikipedia.org/wiki/Two%27s_complement).
-We can shift bits in a two's complement representations by multiplying it by 2.
-Using that, we can get our `modifier` by calculating the exponent of 2 to the corresponding, zero-indexed `bitPosition`.
+We can shift bits to the left in a two's complement representation by multiplying it by 2.
+Using that technique, we can get our `modifier` by calculating the exponent of 2 to the corresponding, zero-indexed `bitPosition`.

 For example, say that we find pixel (x,y)'s corresponding bit to be in the 0th position of an address.
 2 to the 0 is 1, and 1 in 16-bit two's complement binary